Gone Girl (novel): Part 2

 It is revealed that Nick and Amy are unreliable narrators.
 Nick has admitted that he is cheating on his wife with Andie, his former college student, and intended to divorce Amy; he hid this from investigators to avoid suspicion.
 Amy's narration shifts to the present day, revealing that she is alive and staged her own disappearance to go into hiding.
 After discovering Nick's affair, she became angry at his disregard for her and planned extensively for a year to fake her death and frame Nick as revenge for wasting her life.
 Her pregnancy, years of diary entries, and other evidence were fabricated in order to incriminate Nick.

 Nick becomes aware of Amy's plan based on vague clues that she has left under the guise of their traditional anniversary treasure hunt.
 He is led to Go's woodshed where he discovers exorbitant purchases that Amy made with credit cards in his name to further incriminate him.
 The shed also contains Amy's anniversary gift of Punch and Judy puppets (one missing a handle), indicating that she expects Nick to receive the death penalty for her murder.

 Amy's plan to monitor the investigation through the news media is foiled when she is robbed at the motel where she has holed up.
-Desperate, she seeks help from her wealthy ex-boyfriend, Desi Collings, whom she had a manipulative relationship with in her youth.
+Desperate, she seeks help from her wealthy ex-boyfriend, Desi Collings, with whom she had a manipulative relationship in her youth.
 Desi, still enamored, hides her in his lake house but becomes possessive and controlling, making Amy feel trapped.

 Nick and his new lawyer, Tanner Bolt, work to change public perception of Nick through an interview with a popular talk show host, during which Nick pretends to be apologetic about his infidelity and failings as a husband.
 He is well-received, but the police have discovered the woodshed, which also contains violent porn videos.
 Amy's faked diary chronicling abuse from Nick is also found in his father's old house.
 The police find the missing handle from the puppets, bearing Amy's blood.
 Nick is arrested.

 At Desi's house, Amy sees the TV interview and is impressed by Nick's performance of a perfect husband, and is convinced that the two of them uniquely understand and are matched to each other.
 She mutilates her own body so that it appears Desi has been holding her captive, then seduces him and murders him.